robertleeplummerjr/Leaflet.glify/README.md

 L.glify.points({
   map: map,
   data: points,
-  click: function(shape, detail, e) {
+  click: function(point, detail, e) {
-    //do something when a shape is clicked
+    //do something when a point is clicked
   }
 });
 ```